-We support fish exporters to access markets overseas, but other government agencies and industry groups also have a role in exporting from Australia.
+We support fish exporters to access markets overseas, but other government agencies and industry groups also have a role in supporting exports from Australia.

 If you are involved in exporting fish products, you are responsible for keeping up to date with changes to market access.

 There are a range of resources available outside of our website that may be useful for your manufacturing and export activities, see some examples of this below.

 Codes and standards